GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/04.Saved-to-Serve/docs.md

 ---
+title: |
-title: 474.
-Saved to Serve
+    474. Saved to Serve - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 474.
+Saved to Serve.
+Saved to serve in any station, Saved to make his goodness known; Saved to sing His great salvation, Saved to live for Him alone.
+Chorus: Saved to serve; no reserve; Saved to wear His yoke alone; Work and praise, all my days, Here and round His glorious throne.
+    keywords:  |
-    keywords: Christ in Song, Saved to Serve, Saved to serve in any station, Saved to serve; no reserve
+        Christ in Song, adventhymnals, advent hymnals, Saved to Serve, Saved to serve in any station.
+Saved to serve; no reserve;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 474. SAVED TO SERVE
+####  Christ in Song,

 ```txt
 1.